tukl-msd/finance.zynqpricer.hls/bitstream/README.md

 Each bitstream comes with additional meta data:

 - bin: the FPGA bitstream itself
-- json: a definition of memory mapped AXI components.
-Contains type, address offset and range information.
+- json: a definition of address mapping for memory mapped AXI components.
+  Contains information about address offset and address range for each component in a parsable form.
 - pdf: block diagram of the architecture from Vivado
 - png: floorplan of the architecture
 - xls: ressource report of the architecture